 - While the dough is rising, make the filling.

-- To assemble the loaf: Gently deflate the risen dough and turn it out onto a lightly floured or greased work surface.
+- Gently deflate the risen dough and turn it out onto a lightly floured or greased work surface.
 Divide the dough in half.
 Roll the first half into a 10" x 12" rectangle.
 Spread half the filling over the rolled-out dough, leaving a ½" margin clear of filling along all sides.
 If adding chopped nuts, sprinkle them evenly over the filling.

 - Starting with a long side, roll the dough into a log, sealing the edge.
 Use a bench knife, pizza cutter, or sharp knife to cut the log in half lengthwise.
 Place the half-logs, filled side up, side by side on a well-greased or parchment-lined baking sheet.
 Keeping the filling side up, twist or "braid" the two logs together, working from the center to each end.
 Pinch the ends together.
 Repeat with the second piece of dough.
 Cover the twists lightly, and set them aside to rise for 1 to 2 hours; they should be puffy but not doubled in bulk.

-- To make the glaze: Mix together all of the glaze ingredients.
+- Mix together all of the glaze ingredients.
 Drizzle over the loaves once they're cool.